DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

 - line: "In this case, building a machine learning startup is probably going to be\
     \ hard, but building other startups is still possible.
 There are currently so\
     \ many no-code tools and you can actually hack an MVP using something like an\
     \ AirTable and Bubble.
-There are Workflow and all these ways how you can create\
+There are Webflow and all these ways how you can create\
     \ a website or some simple mobile app to test some idea.
 Then if you see that\
     \ there\u2019s demand for it, you can already attract the technical co-founder\
     \ or even some investments.
 It doesn\u2019t work for all types of startups, obviously.\